Anudeeeep/Project/README.md

  This website includes pages to

  - Home
- - About Us
+ - About us
  - Services
- - Sign-Up
+ - Sign-up
  - Sign-in

 New ideas for improvement